 Bouncy floors generally indicate that the floorboards or the subfloor structures are coming loose from the joists that they are installed on.
 Bouncy flooring may also be the result of gaps between flooring and stumps or joist structures, which require packing.

-Bouncy flooring may also be the result of gaps between flooring or joist structures, which require packing and/or addition adhesive.
+Bouncy flooring may also be the result of gaps between flooring or joist structures, which require packing and/or addition adhesive and in addition, additional screw fixings.